 Denmark's International Studies Program: DIS offers a range of programs in marine biology and ecology, environmental biology, medical practice and policy, and molecular biology and genetics.
-Organization for Tropical Studies: OTS offers semester-long interdisciplinary programs covering tropical biology, Latin American culture, and Spanish; summer courses include field tropical ecology and field ethnobiology.
-Courses are offered in both Costa Rica and South Africa.

 School for Field Studies: SFS offers programs at a number of different sites around the world, including East Africa, Costa Rica, Baja Mexico, Australia, and the West Indies.